Duration

 Overview

-The Graduate Certificate of Sexual Health will give you a comprehensive understanding of sexual health from both a clinical and public health perspective.
-As a graduate of this course, you will possess highly desired knowledge, skills and expertise needed in the industry.
+The Graduate Certificate of Sexual Health will give you a comprehensive understanding of sexual and reproductive health from both a clinical and public health perspective.
+As a graduate of this course, you'll gain highly sought-after knowledge, skills, and expertise that are needed in the industry.
+You'll also have opportunities to meet and network with other students who share your aspirations of working in sexual health.
+Many will be from health-related fields and bring a wide range of interests within clinical and public health, creating a rich learning environment.
+For nurses, this qualification also counts as graduate training.

-The Graduate Certificate in Sexual Health offers many opportunities for graduates wishing to specialise in this area of health.
+The Graduate Certificate in Sexual Health offers many exciting opportunities for graduates looking to specialise in this important area of health.
+This qualification is one of the few courses of its kind in Australia, making it an ideal foundation for your career in sexual health, whether you plan to work locally or internationally.

-Previous graduates of this course have successfully obtained work in:
+Previous graduates from this program have successfully found work in:

-If you are a nursing student who graduates from this course, you will gain a sexual health qualification that counts towards extra training and increases your eligibility for career advancement.
+If you're a nursing student who graduates from this course, you'll gain a sexual health qualification that counts towards extra training and significantly increases your eligibility for career advancement.

 Profile